A Weighted Loss Approach to Robust Federated Learning under Data Heterogeneity: Experimental Results

-WoLA and WoLA$^\dagger$ significantly improve robustness.
-They perform slightly below the best state-of-the-art methods when $f = 2$, offer marginal gains at $f = 4$, and outperform all non-WoLA methods as the number of Byzantine workers increases.
+According to Tables (a) and (b) in Table~\ref{main_worst_results_1}, WoLA and WoLA$^\dagger$ significantly improve robustness.
+The performance gains over the best state-of-the-art methods are particularly significant when the number of Byzantines is large.

 When $f = 2$: WoLA and WoLA$^\dagger$ show similar performance, slightly below the best non-WoLA strategies.
-Typical negative gains between $-1.1$ and $0$ points (Figure \ref{subfig:Accuracy gains overall}).
-Notable exceptions exist, such as Purchase100 with high heterogeneity (Table \ref{Accuracy averaged}, $\alpha = 0.3$), where NNM outperforms WoLA and WoLA$^\dagger$ by more than $6$ points.
+Typical negative gains between $-1.1$ and $0$ points (Figure~\ref{subfig:Accuracy gains overall}).

-When $f = 4$: WoLA and WoLA$^\dagger$ still perform similarly and yield slightly better results than non-WoLA methods, with typical gains of a few points (Figure \ref{subfig:Accuracy gains overall}).
-According to Table \ref{Accuracy averaged}, gains range from $+5.4$ (CIFAR10, $\alpha=0.3$) to $-2.9$ (Purchase100, $\alpha=0.3$).
+When $f = 4$: WoLA and WoLA$^\dagger$ still perform similarly and yield slightly better results than non-WoLA methods, with typical gains of a few points (Figure~\ref{subfig:Accuracy gains overall}).
+According to Table~\ref{main_worst_results_1}, WoLA achieves gains of up to $+5.4$ (CIFAR10, $\alpha = 0.3$).